tendai22/pio-doc/doc/xx.md

 ||||Table 988.
 IRQ_FORCE  Register

 <bit-table>
->>>31:8  Reserved.
-Type  Reset  -  -
+>>>31:8  Reserved. -  -
 >>>7:0  Writing a 1 to each of these bits will forcibly assert the corresponding IRQ.
 WF  0x00  Note this is different to the INTF register: writing here affects PIO internal  state.
 INTF just asserts the processor-facing IRQ signal for testing ISRs, and is  not visible to the state machines.
-Table 989.
-INPUT_SYNC_BYPASS  Register
 </bit-table>